Mactherobot/sdith-rust/sdith/README.md

 - `parallel`: A common bottleneck in the protocsimdol is when you have to compute input shares or commitments as they rely on hashing
 - `simd`: The protocol uses SIMD instructions to speed up matrix multiplication and vector operations
-- `jemalloc` and `mimalloc`: Change the allocator used by the Rust runtime
+- `merkle_batching`: Use the batching for generating the Merkle tree

 The most performant configuration can be set with the `optimized` feature flag.